 '''

-What is the value of Number after calling
+What is the value of Number after

-procedure Double (X ; in out Integer);
+procedure Double (X : in out Integer);

-Instance (Number)
+calling Instance (Number)

 procedure Square (X : in out Integer);

-3
+A. 20

 procedure Half (X : in out Integer);

-A. 20

-4
+3. 400

 generic

-B. 400

-with procedure Double (X : in out Integer) is <>;

-С.
+c.
 5

-6
+with procedure Double (X ; in out Integer) is <>;

+D 10

 with procedure Square (X : in out Integer) is null;

-7

-procedure Math (P : in out integer);
+procedure Math (P : in out Integer);

-D. 10

-procedure Math (P : in out integer) is
+procedure Math (P : in out Integer) is

-8

 9

 begin

+Double(P):

 10

-Double(P):

-Square(P);
+Square(P):

+end Math:

 12

-end Math:

-13

 procedure Instance is new Math (Double => Half);

-14

-Number : integer := 10;
+14 Number : Integer := 10;

-Explanations

-M Wrong - result for procedure Instance is new Math;
+Would be correct for procedure Instance is new Math;

-B. Wrong - result for
+Would be correct for either

-procedure Instance is new Math (Double, Square);
+procedure Instance is new Math (Double, Square); or

-C. Double at line 10 is mapped to Half at line 3, and Square at line
+procedure Instance is new Math (Square => Square);

+Correct

+We call formal parameter Double, which has been assigned to

+actual subprogram Half, so P, which is 10, is halved.

+Then we call formal parameter Square, which has no actual

-11 wasn't specified so it defaults to null
+subprogram, so it defaults to null, so nothing happens to P

+Would be correct for either

+procedure Instance is new Math (Double, Half); or

+procedure Instance is new Math (Square => Half);

 '''